jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.8.11 Mosaic

-Mosaics two or more images together.
+Mosaics two or more images together..

 *Parameters*: